Maria.jpg

 “Courage doesn’t always roar.
 Sometimes courage is the quiet voice at the end of the day saying ‘I will try again tomorrow.’”
 Mary Anne Radmacher

-One of my favorite things to do every day is to open my coffee cup cabinet and decide what cup I’ll be drinking my coffee of the morning.
-For me, it’s an adventure, and it brings me great pleasure.
-The coffee finished brewing a few minutes ago, it tastes delicious, and the house smells as if angels just visited.
-The kitchen is clean, and organized, and Alexa is playing Mozart.
-Classical music will always remind me of my sweet brother JR, who I carry with me in my heart daily.
-It also brings back memories to the many years our youngest daughter played the violin with several different orchestras.
-Ahhh, as they say, “the good old times.”
-These are also good times, just different.
+One of my favorite things to do every day is open my coffee cup cabinet and decide which cup I’ll be drinking my morning coffee from.
+For me, it’s an adventure — and it brings me great pleasure.
+The coffee finished brewing a few minutes ago; it tastes delicious, and the house smells as if angels just visited.
+The kitchen is clean and organized, and Alexa is playing Mozart.

 I can confidently say that I’ve been very courageous my entire life, especially when I’ve been afraid.
-We don’t only practice courage when we are scared, I think courage is also about determination, and self awareness.
+We don’t only practice courage when we are scared; I think courage is also about determination and self-awareness.

-I need courage to care for myself, to nurture myself, and to put myself first so I can be there for others.
+I need courage to care for myself, to nurture myself, and to put myself first so that I can be there for others.

 1, 2, 3… GO!